degica/knifeswitch/README.md

 # Knifeswitch
 Yet another circuit breaker gem.
 This one strives to be as small and simple as possible.
-It uses MySQL (through ActiveRecord) for distributed state.
+In the effort to remain simple, it currently only supports Rails with MySQL.

 ## Usage
 ```ruby